 Scott Bachman is a Senior Vice President and Commercial Lending Team Leader for the Bucks County region of First Bank in Pennsylvania.
 He is responsible for overseeing all Commercial Banking activity in the market by supporting the existing client base while acquiring new lending and deposit relationships to the bank.

 Mr. Bachman has worked in the Commercial Banking industry for over 20 years.
 Prior to joining First Bank in 2019, he held various positions at Citizens Bank, M&T and TD Bank while specializing in C&I and Investment real estate.

 As an alumni of Kutztown University, Mr. Bachman has dedicated himself to volunteering in his community through various non-profit organizations.
 As a 15 year resident of Lansdale, PA with his family, he also sits on the Upper Gwynedd Township Planning Commission and is active in the Lower Bucks Chamber of Commerce.

 Ramzi Dagher is responsible for leading a team of commercial lenders working to expand First Bank’s commercial loan and deposit relationships in the Greater Philadelphia area.

-Mr. Dagher has 20 years of experience in both large regional and community banks.
+Mr. Dagher has over 20 years of experience in both large regional and community banks.
 His duties included portfolio management & business development for C&I, CRE, and Middle Market lending.
 He has worked for Republic Bank, VIST Bank, Susquehanna Bank, and most recently Univest Bank as a Relationship Manager in the Philadelphia area.